 It is speculated that many people who have mental issues in the city of Provo do not seek treatment due to the possible stigma in a community that is mostly Mormon.
 Everyone needs help and support occasionally.
 It is a brave step to know when you need a partner to assist you on your path to wellness.
 All services are confidential.

 We researched a list of reputable providers to help make this step easier.
-For yourself, consider your mental health experiences, the symptoms, and the durations to be sure that you are prepared for your first conversation with a potential counselor.
+For yourself, consider your mental health experiences, the symptoms, and the duration to be sure that you are prepared for your first conversation with a potential counselor.

 No one should have to experience a mental health concern alone.
 There are professionals in your community who want to help and have the skills to do so.
-We wish you peace and a positive wellbeing.
-Please visit our directory and website at https://www.e-counseling.com/ for additional valuable resources.